ktonner/Team-Profile-Generator/README.md

 ## Test
-There are tests in the "/lib" folder.
+There are tests in the "test" folder.

 ## Questions
 If you have any questions, contact ktonner on GitHub.